gnaprs/scviz/docs/dev/contributing.md

 ## Documentation Contributions

-The documentation for scviz is built with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).
+The documentation for scpviz is built with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).

 To build and preview locally: